Why is Physical Education Needed in Schools?

-1. Research shows that, in general, children who regularly engage in physical activity show stronger academic performance than peers who are more inactive, still, etc.
+1. In general, children who regularly engage in physical activity show stronger academic performance than peers who are more inactive, still, etc.

 The strongest relationships have been found between aerobic activities and student performance in reading, English, and math.

-2. Spending time on physical activities leads to health benefits for the body and brain, and enriched brain development.
+2. Spending time on physical activities leads to health benefits for the body and brain, as well as enriched brain development.

 The findings across several research studies indicate that increases in aerobic activity are related to improvements in brain structure and brain functions that underlie academic performance.